HybridDevTools/replikator/docs/vagrant.md

 - go to the root of the cloned repo folder
 - start the box, first start will take some time to complete : `vagrant up`
 - get into the box : `vagrant ssh`

-- `replikator-ctl` needs privileges, use sudo, as an example, type `sudo replikator-ctl --list` you should get something similar to this
+`replikator-ctl` needs privileges, use sudo, as an example, type `sudo replikator-ctl --list` you should get something similar to this picture :

 ![Replikator service with empty set](assets/rpk-list-empty.png)

+If it is the case, then you can now start playing, just take a look at [Usage](usage.md) or [Examples](examples.md).